-The store that would eventually become known as Hammacher Schlemmer-one of the first national hardware stores-begins in the Bowery district of New York City.
-Mr. William Tollner was the sole proprietor and creator of this bustling establishment that specialized in hard-to-find tools.
-Tollner was among the many immigrants arriving from Germany and Scandinavia as the industrial revolution in Europe displaced workers from jobs.
+The store that would eventually become known as Hammacher Schlemmer-one of the first national hardware stores-begins at 221 Bowery in New York City.
+Mr. Charles Tollner was the sole proprietor and creator of this bustling establishment that specializes in hard-to-find tools.
+Tollner is among the many immigrants arriving from Germany and Scandinavia as the industrial revolution in Europe displaces workers from jobs.
 By specializing in high-quality tools and equipment, Tollner's store quickly gains a reputation as the place to go when an item simply could not be found anywhere else.

 On January 24, 1848, gold is discovered in California, eventually sparking a huge influx of prospectors from across the country and around the world to the area.
-During the resulting "Gold Rush", miners extracted more than 750,000 pounds of the precious metal worth a total of $2 billion, and San Francisco grew from a settlement of about 200 to a boomtown of 36,000 by 1852.
+During the resulting "Gold Rush", miners extract more than 750,000 pounds of the precious metal worth a total of $2 billion, and San Francisco grows from a settlement of about 200 to a boomtown of 36,000 by 1852.